klausbrunner/sunce/README.md

 A high-performance command-line solar position calculator.

-This is an experimental port of [solarpos](https://github.com/klausbrunner/solarpos), aiming to provide identical functionality for calculating topocentric solar coordinates and sunrise/sunset times.
+This is an experimental port of [solarpos](https://github.com/klausbrunner/solarpos), aiming to provide identical functionality for calculating topocentric solar coordinates and sunrise/sunset/twilight times.

-Why yet another "rewrite in Rust"?
+Yet another "rewrite in Rust"?
+Why?

 - To test the [solar-positioning](https://crates.io/crates/solar-positioning) library.
 - To learn the language and understand its benefits and limitations.